weeklyjs/weeklyjs.github.io/docs/_posts/2022-03-04-opaque-types-in-typescript.markdown

     this.todoService.assignToUser(userId, todoId)
 }
 ```
-If the arguments are swapped, the TypeScript compiler will complain!
+If the arguments are swapped, the TypeScript compiler will complain.
+Huzzah.

-It is possible to go even further here and delegate the conversion to these types to dedicated methods:
+It is possible to go even further here and delegate the type conversion to dedicated methods:
 ```typescript
 type UserID = Opaque<number>